junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.skip-charts.summary

 Flag determines whether ERD charts are generated.
 When true, an ERD chart and a text file for Lucidchart import will be not be generated.

+# flags.include-std-objects.summary

+Flag allows you to specify a comma-separated list of standard objects to be included in the crawl.
+By default, standard objects are not crawled, but this flag makes exceptions for the specified objects to further explore their relationships.

+# flags.verbose.summary

+It displays object list and more details in output.

+# flags.include-non-empty-objects.summary

+When set to true, ensures that only objects with a record count greater than 0 are included.
+By default, it is false, allowing all objects to be included regardless of their record count.